afunnydev/tinysociety/content/articles/2018-09-14-tiny-house-hotel-the-best-places-to-let-you-live-the-ultimate-tiny-lifestyle.md

 ---
-title: Tiny House hotel - The best places to let you live the ultimate tiny lifestyle
+title: Tiny House Hotel | The best places to let you live the ultimate tiny lifestyle
 description: >-
   If you love the idea of living tiny but aren't sure about taking the leap;
   staying in a tiny house hotel is your best option!
 Today, tiny house hotels